 This didn’t just happen naturally.
-In 1995, the California legislature passed the Costa-Hawkins Rental Act, which puts limits on how California cities can address the housing crisis and protect residents from displacement.
+In 1995, the California legislature passed the Costa-Hawkins Rental Act, a failed, outdated law that limits how California cities can address the housing crisis and protect residents from displacement.

-Pushed by the landlord lobby and signed by Governor Pete Wilson in 1995, the Costa-Hawkins Rental Housing Act (AB 1164; codified in California Civil Code Sections 1954.50) places significant limits on the ability of cities in California to implement rent control — or limits on skyrocketing rents.
+Pushed by the corporate landlord lobby and signed by Governor Pete Wilson in 1995, the Costa-Hawkins Rental Housing Act (AB 1164; codified in California Civil Code Sections 1954.50) places significant restrictions on the ability of cities and counties in California to implement rent control — or limits on skyrocketing rents.